ethanl21/psvm/README.md

 supports native C++ modules.
 An example Godot 4 integration is planned.

 ## Building

+> **Warning**
+> Due to a compiler error produced by quickjs, psvm cannot be compiled using MVSC under the Release preset.
+The Debug
+> preset can successfully be compiled.

 To build PSVM, Node.js and CMake are required.